WordPress/gutenberg/docs/reference-guides/filters/editor-filters.md

 One of the most common ways to modify the Editor is through the [`block_editor_settings_all`](https://developer.wordpress.org/reference/hooks/block_editor_settings_all/) PHP filter, which is applied before settings are sent to the initialized Editor.
 This filter allows plugin and theme authors extensive control over how the Editor behaves.

 <div class="callout callout-warning">
 	Before WordPress 5.8, this hook was known as <code>block_editor_settings</code>, which is now deprecated.
 If you need to support older versions of WordPress, you might need a way to detect which filter should be used.
-The recommended way to proceed is to check if the <code>WP_Block_Editor_Context</code> class exists.
+You can check if <code>block_editor_settings</code> is safe to use by seeing if the <code>WP_Block_Editor_Context</code> class exists, which was introduced in 5.8.
 </div>

 The `block_editor_settings_all` hook passes two parameters to the callback function: